 Our recruitment is ongoing.
-Your child can take part while they are aged between 5 and 8 years.
-We can only accept new participants up until 01/03/2026, and before enough participants have been identified.
+Your child's first visit will need to be just before they start Occlusion Therapy and while they are aged between 5 and 8 years.
+We can only accept new participants up until 01/03/2026, and until enough participants have been identified.